tcltk/tcl/doc/markdown/tcltest.md

 The **tcltest** package provides several utility commands useful in the construction of test suites for code instrumented to be run by evaluation of Tcl commands.
 Notably the built-in commands of the Tcl library itself are tested by a test suite using the tcltest package.

-All the commands provided by the **tcltest** package are defined in and exported from the **::tcltest** namespace, as indicated in the **SYNOPSIS** above.
+All the commands provided by the **tcltest** package are defined in and exported from the **::tcltest** namespace, as indicated in the [Synopsis] above.
 In the following sections, all commands will be described by their simple names, in the interest of brevity.

 The central command of **tcltest** is **test** that defines and runs a test.
 Testing with **test** involves evaluation of a Tcl script and comparing the result to an expected result, as configured and controlled by a number of options.
 Several other commands provided by **tcltest** govern the configuration of **test** and the collection of many **test** commands into test suites.

-See **CREATING TEST SUITES WITH TCLTEST** below for an extended example of how to use the commands of **tcltest** to produce test suites for your Tcl-enabled code.
+See [Creating test suites with tcltest] below for an extended example of how to use the commands of **tcltest** to produce test suites for your Tcl-enabled code.

 # Commands

 **test** *name description* ?*-option value ...*?
 : Defines and possibly runs a test with the name *name* and description *description*.
 The name and description of a test are used in messages reported by **test** during the test, as configured by the options of **tcltest**.
 The remaining *option value* arguments to **test** define the test, including the scripts to run, the conditions under which to run them, the expected result, and the means by which the expected and actual results should be compared.
-See **TESTS** below for a complete description of the valid options and how they define a test.
+See [Tests] below for a complete description of the valid options and how they define a test.
 The **test** command returns an empty string.

 **test** *name description* ?*constraints*? *body result* : This form of **test** is provided to support test suites written for version 1 of the **tcltest** package, and also a simpler interface for a common usage.
 It is the same as "**test** *name description* **-constraints** *constraints* **-body** *body* **-result** *result*".
 All other options to **test** take their default values.
 When *constraints* is omitted, this form of **test** can be distinguished from the first because all *option*s begin with "-".